 One explanation for these numbers is that some professionals contact us a few years after graduation.
 You might not have thought about your loans the first day after graduation of course.
 That’s when Ross reports their data to the Department of Education.

-Ironically, ever since the school has been able to tap federal student loans, costs have continued to soar while students feel less of the actual expense.
+Ironically, ever since the school has been able to tap federal student aid, costs have continued to soar while students feel less of the actual expense.
 That’s because Ross students used to rely heavily on private loans.
-Federal loans now offered to students have more generous repayment options.
+Federal student loans now offered to students have more generous repayment options.

 Ross University must pay for placements

 Since Ross isn’t affiliated with any teaching hospitals, the school must pay for clinical rotations in the US.
-Many Caribbean programs like St. George’s have this same issue.
+Many Caribbean medical school programs like St. George’s have this same issue.

-Not long ago, Ross paid $35 million for rotation slots in Kern County, California for its med students.
-I expect the vet school makes big payments to American vet schools for students’ clinical year in the US.
+Not long ago, Ross paid $35 million for rotation slots in Kern County, California, for its med students.
+I expect the vet school makes big payments to its affiliate hospitals for its students’ clinical year in the US.
 And the students are the ones who ultimately foot the bill for these paid placements in the form of higher Ross University tuition

 Dealing with Ross University student loans